-- An inner layer of wool, silk or synthetic to keep moisture away from the body; Thermal wear, wool, silk or polypropylene, inner layers of clothing will hold more body heat than cotton.
+- An inner layer of wool, silk, or synthetic can keep moisture away from the body.
+Thermal wear, wool, silk, or polypropylene, inner layers of clothing will hold more body heat than cotton.

-- A middle layer of wool or synthetic to provide insulation even when wet
+- A middle layer of wool or synthetic can provide insulation even when wet.

 - An outer wind and rain protection layer that allows some ventilation to prevent overheating